lachrist/aran/README.md

 We now demonstrate the basic API of Aran by logging function calls within a program solving the equation: `x^2 - 5*x + 6 = 0`.
 Because Aran is fully written in JavaScript, the instrumentation can happen on the same process as analysis.
 In that case we say that the instrumentation is online.
-By opposition, we refer to offline instrumentation when the instrumentation happens on separate process as the analysis.
+By opposition, we refer to offline instrumentation when the instrumentation happens on a separate process.

 ```javascript
 // target.js //